fictional-tribble-2/ABI/README.md

 ### 1. Create DAO

 First step in project creation process is creating a DAO.
-DAO is a a main contract in your project hierarchy.
+DAO is a main contract in your project hierarchy.

 To create DAO perform the following actions: